-- Measure and improve the effectiveness of the environmental review program. - Develop and maintain the state's environmental review rules including those that establish the types of actions for which environmental review is required and govern the environmental review process. - Regularly review and report on those rules and the mandatory categories. - Review and approve the forms for environmental review. - Publish the EQB Monitor, which includes required notices for environmental review. - Take various administrative actions related to environmental review, including designating the responsible government unit.
+- Measure and improve the effectiveness of the environmental review program. - Develop and maintain the state's environmental review rules including those that establish the types of actions for which environmental review is required and govern the environmental review process. - Regularly review and report on those rules and the mandatory categories. - Review and approve the forms for environmental review. - Publish the EQB Monitor, which includes required notices for environmental review. - Take various administrative actions related to environmental review.